Wood-Jack/docs/glossary/B.rst

 Booking block
 ^^^^^^^^^^^^^
 The booking block for an era is the block that determines the era's validator set.
-In it, the `auction contract<A.html#auction-contract>`_ selects the highest bidders to be the future era's validators.
+In it, in the [auction contract](https://docs.casperlabs.io/en/latest/glossary/A.html#auction-contract) selects the highest bidders to be the future era's validators.
 There is a configurable delay, the *auction_delay*, which is the number of eras between the booking block and the era to which it applies.
 The booking block is always a switch block, so the booking block for era *N + auction_delay + 1* is the last block of era *N*.